fluidware/fluidsurveys-docs/chapters/Style/index.rst

 Allows for all things found in a survey to be altered.
 For instance, every survey allows for a logo to be uploaded, which can be altered under the "Elements" second.
 Specific elements of the Question, Question Title, Termination Message, etc., can be altered, eg., Width, Height, Margin, Font family, etc. Every "Element" will have a different set of options.

 The Elements available for alteration are seen and described below.
-Please refer to Figure VALUE to see which elements relates to which section of your survey

 .. figure:: ../../resources/style/survey_elements_number.png
 	:align: center